ncgaz/ncg-dataset/README.md

 ## TODO

+* Allow contributions in the form of a `.ru` file, containing a SPARQL UPDATE statement to be run on the previous version of the dataset.
+This would not produce a `.ttl` file in `updates/` but would still produce lists of added and removed triples in `diffs`.

-* Allow contributions to be added directly in Turtle format without the need for a `construct.rq` file.
+* Allow contributions in Turtle format to be added directly (i.e. copied directly to `updates/` without the need for a `construct.rq` file.